-The last has long been a subject of fascination, and pop culture prompts us to think about it all the time.
+The latter has long been a subject of fascination, and pop culture prompts us to think about it all the time.
 There’s a “cum guzzling” reference in Cards Against Humanity, and there was that American Pie storyline in which Steve Stifler drank a red solo cup of beer and semen.
 There are significantly fewer references to the ejaculate of folks with vulvae — also known as squirting — although it’s a pretty common porn staple, with plenty of people swallowing the fluid in the X-rated videos.

 If this sounds a little sexist to you, you’re not wrong.
 Although we’ve known about squirting for more than 2,000 years, according to an article in the The International Encyclopedia of Human Sexuality, there’s still a lot we don’t know about it — like, almost everything.
 Researchers disagree on what it’s made of and how it works.
 And some question if it even exists at all.